 - The Global Leadership Entry Program (GLEP) – recognises students who are active in their local and wider community, and still maintain good results at school.
 Not only will you receive an early offer for your course, successful applicants will also have access to our facilities, early access to GLP seminars and events.

 - Academic Entry Program (AEP) – considers a student’s performance in individual subjects and matches their strengths to a degree.
 We review results for the NSW HSC Board Developed Courses (Category A subjects only) that correspond to select Macquarie degrees and make an early offer dependent on performance in these subjects.

 Like a good boxing match, there are multiple rounds in which you can receive an offer.
 The main round for school leavers is in late December, when offers are made on the basis of your ATAR.
 Later rounds happen throughout January and February and are made on the basis of vacancies in courses.

-Ahead of the main round however you may have already secured a place through an early offer.
-The timing of these offers vary, but are normally made from late August for early entry programs, such as the SRS and Macquarie’s GLEP.
+Ahead of the main round however, you may have already secured a place through an early offer.
+Through our Global Leadership Entry Program you can receive offers as early as June.
 Another early offer round takes place in December for Macquarie’s Academic Entry Program.

 What about banking offers?

 While you may be eligible for a particular course through an early entry program, this may not be your dream degree.
 Don’t worry.
 You can still get an offer in later rounds and make a choice.
 And if after you receive your ATAR you have a change of heart about your degree choice, you can change them between rounds.

 Students receive one offer per round, but later offers don’t cancel out early offers.
 If you get your highest eligible preference offer in an early round, you will need to adjust your preferences, or the system won’t make any additional offers in later rounds.
 You can then choose the offer that appeals most.

 What if I really want to hang on for my dream degree?